Contextualize Me -- The Case for Context in Reinforcement Learning: Abstract

 \section{Abstract}

-While Reinforcement Learning (RL) has made great strides towards solving increasingly complicated problems, many algorithms are still brittle to even slight changes in environments.
-Contextual Reinforcement Learning (cRL) provides a theoretical framework to model such changes in a principled manner, thereby enabling flexible, precise and interpretable task specification and generation.
-Thus, cRL is an important formalization for studying generalization in RL.
-In this work, we reason about solving cRL in theory and practice.
-We show that theoretically optimal behavior in contextual Markov Decision Processes requires explicit context information.
-In addition, we empirically explore context-based task generation, utilizing context information in training and propose \CGArch, our state-modulating policy architecture.
-To this end, we introduce the first benchmark library designed for generalization based on cRL extensions of popular benchmarks, \CARL.
-In short: Context matters!
+\blfootnote{$^*$ Equal Contribution} While \acf{RL} has made great strides towards solving increasingly complicated problems, many algorithms are still brittle to even slight environmental changes. \ac{cRL} provides a framework to model such changes in a principled manner, thereby enabling flexible, precise and interpretable task specification and generation. \revteditor{Our goal is to show how the framework of \ac{cRL} contributes to improving zero-shot generalization in RL through meaningful benchmarks and structured reasoning about generalization tasks}. \revteditor{We confirm the insight that optimal behavior in cRL requires context information, } \revtthree{as in other related areas of partial observability.} \revteditor{To empirically validate this in the cRL framework, we provide various context-extended versions of common RL environments.} They are part of the first benchmark library, \CARL, designed for generalization based on \ac{cRL} extensions of popular benchmarks, which we propose as a testbed to further study general agents. \revteditor{We show that in the contextual setting, even simple RL environments become challenging - and that naive solutions are not enough to generalize across complex context spaces.}